-Open space preservation efforts should value these features, many of which are depicted on the Historic Themes Map (See APPRECIATE Recommendation 2).
+Open space preservation efforts should value these features, many of which are depicted on the Historic Themes Map (page 81).
 There are opportunities to protect historic, cultural, and scenic features through easements and fee-simple purchases on both small and large parcels of land in communities throughout the county.
 This effort should be conducted by the municipalities and the land trusts with support from municipal, county, state, and federal governments.